davehoch/bin/README.md

 * Edit your /etc/paths file, and add `/Users/{username}/bin` at the top.
 Note, `~/bin` will not work.
 * Close and reopen your terminal.
 * You will now be able to call any scripts in the folder.
-* Make sure to add the execute flag to any scripts: `chmod +x myscript.sh`
+* Make sure to add the execute flag to any scripts: `chmod +x myscript`

-# Articles and places where I stole code from
+# Articles and places where I stole code
 * [A decade of dotfiles](https://evanhahn.com/a-decade-of-dotfiles/) - especially the section on preferring scripts over aliases.